 To attach the teaspoon, use a soldering iron, an epoxy adhesive or drill and screw to the door, depending on the structure and material of your door.
 A DIY beginner is better to stick to ready-made handles.

 Who says your kitchen cupboard makeover has to be limited to plain paint?
 Instead you could try experimenting with a different kind of finish.

 We love the idea of making a feature of your door panels – and you can achieve this either by using wallpaper and varnish, or sticky backed plastic (which comes in a variety of colours).

 Tip: use up off-cuts of a wallpaper you’ve used elsewhere in the house.
 You won’t have to spend money on wallpaper for your kitchen cupboard makeover, and your cupboards will match the walls!

 How about turning your kitchen cupboards into tasteful canvases for your budding little artists?
 Blackboard paint is as easy to use as regular paint, and you can find it in any good hardware shop.

 And not only is this a great solution for keeping the little ones occupied – it’s also a practical and creative way or providing space to write shopping lists, chore reminders and meal planners.

-Still want more inspiration?
-Here are some of my favourite blog finds
+Still need inspiration?
+Here are amazing blog finds:

 I hope you enjoyed these thrifty tips!
 For more clever DIY projects, take a look at our Thrifty Jan Blog Hop.
 Bloggers from all over the world tested out their favourite low-cost projects to give you inspiration for your home crafting.

-And if you need to stop up on some craft supplies, don’t forget we have a huge range of products available in the store.
+And if you need to stock up on some craft supplies for your DIY kitchen cabinets makeover, don’t forget we have a huge range of products available in the store.